Year 7

 Physics

 In the Michaelmas term, students are introduced to a study of light and colour, including the way we perceive colours in situations ranging from pointillist painting to colour television.
 This is followed by an examination of the solar system, including a project on the motion of the moon and a preliminary look at the wider universe.
-In the Trinity term, pupils consider temperature, the thermal properties of materials and some elementary kinetic theory.
+In the Trinity term, pupils consider temperature, the thermal properties of materials and some elementary Kinetic Theory.
 The work throughout the year is largely non-mathematical and there is a strong emphasis on experimental investigation.

-Other Subjects:
+Non-Core Subjects:

 Art